adadesions/adanotes/README.md

 </pre>

-<b>AdaNotes</b> is a command-line interface application for taking notes from termianl console and store it in cloud storage.
+<b>AdaNotes</b> is a command-line interface application for taking notes with terminal console and store it in cloud storage.